wowdev/wow-listfile/README.md

 **[community-listfile.csv](https://github.com/wowdev/wow-listfile/releases/latest/download/community-listfile.csv)**
 **[community-listfile-withcapitals.csv](https://github.com/wowdev/wow-listfile/releases/latest/download/community-listfile-withcapitals.csv)**

-**Longer explanation:** Due to the 100MB size limit on files inside GitHub repos, complete versions of the community listfiles will from now on be distributed [through GitHub releases](https://github.com/wowdev/wow-listfile/releases).
+Due to the 100MB size limit on files inside GitHub repos, complete versions of the community listfiles will from now on be distributed [through GitHub releases](https://github.com/wowdev/wow-listfile/releases).

 **Update May 23rd 2024:** As announced in August 2023, the community listfiles in the repository will soon be removed.